-- Students withdrawing from a course by the end of the third instructional day of the semester or no shows shall receive 100% refund of applicable tuition and refundable fees, excluding the application fee. - Students who withdraw from a course after the third instructional day of the semester shall receive no refund and will be responsible for all tuition and fees. - Although there will be no refund of tuition and fee after the third instructional day, withdrawing students receiving the Federal Pell Grant will have awards adjusted in compliance with the Return to Title IV process outlined in the Federal Student Aid Handbook. - Refunds for Business or Industry or Continuing Ed courses will be made only when a request for a refund is submitted in writing before the first day of class accompanied by the original receipt. - A student currently enrolled at SCTC does not have to prepare a refund request.
-Refunds will be made by direct deposit or on to the student's SunTrust prepaid debit card, see options below. - Classes canceled by Southern Crescent Technical College will be refunded 100%.
+- Students withdrawing from a course by the end of the third instructional day of the semester or no shows shall receive 100% refund of applicable tuition and refundable fees, excluding the application fee. - Students who withdraw from a course after the third instructional day of the semester shall receive no refund and will be responsible for all tuition and fees. - Although there will be no refund of tuition and fee after the third instructional day, withdrawing students receiving the Federal Pell Grant will have awards adjusted in compliance with the Return to Title IV process outlined in the Federal Student Aid Handbook. - Refunds for Business or Industry or Continuing Ed courses will be made only when a request for a refund

+- is submitted in writing before the first day of class accompanied by the original receipt. - A student does not have to prepare a refund request.
+Refunds can be made to the student's personal bank account once the student turns in Direct Deposit information to the Business office or by a different SCTC electronic method. - Classes canceled by Southern Crescent Technical College will be refunded 100%.
 Application and insurance fees are non-refundable.